Lohri: Food

 The bonfire is lit at sunset in the main village square.
 People toss sesame seeds, jaggery, sugar-candy and rewaries on the bonfire, sit around it, sing and dance till the fire dies out.
 Some people perform a prayer and go around the fire.
 This is to show respect to the natural element of fire, a tradition common in winter solstice celebrations.
 It is traditional to offer guests til, gajak, jaggery, peanuts and puffed rice or popcorn.
 Milk and water are also poured around the bonfire by Hindus to thank the Sun God and seek his continued protection.

+Pakistan

+In recent years, there has been a concerted effort to revive the festival in Punjab, Pakistan.
+The first city celebration was held in Faisalabad in 2013.
+Since then Lohri has been celebrated in Lahore, Multan and Kasur.
+In addition to lighting bonfires and eating festive foods, the theme centres on Dulla Bhatti.

 Among some sections of the Sindhi community, the festival is traditionally celebrated as Lal Loi.
 On the day of Lal Loi children bring wood sticks from their grandparents and aunties and light a fire burning the sticks in the night with people dancing and playing around the fire.
 The festival is gaining popularity among other Sindhis where Lohri is not a traditional festival.